Milleretta: Description

-The vertebrae of Milleretta have wide neural arches, a synapomorphy of their class, Parareptilia.
+The vertebrae of Milleretta have wide neural arches, in constrast to most neodiapsid reptiles.
 It had spines coming off the neural arches.
 Horizontally orientated zygopophyses are present, as well as prominent transverse processes.
 BP/1/2040's adult vertebrae contrast those of the juvenile specimen only with the fused centrum and arch in the adult.
 The ribs are especially sturdy dorsally, along with caudal expansions that help overlap the next rib over posteriorly.
 These holocephalus ribs contain crenelations.
 The thick ribs give protection to the cavity, but decrease the amount of flexibility of the body and decrease swiftness.
-Eunotosaurus shares thick and overlapped ribs.
-However, the thick ribs are not a synapomorphy of the two taxon, as the ribs’ thickness were acquired differently.
-Milleretta had plesiomorphic vertebrae and made its ribs wider by growing its bone out the shaft to airfoil-like section.
-In contrast, Eunotosaurus’ trunk vertebrae are stretched and it has “T” shaped ribs with double articulations.
+Eunotosaurus, another possible millerosaur shares thick and overlapped ribs.
+Milleretta has plesiomorphic vertebrae and made its ribs wider by growing its bone out the shaft to airfoil-like section.
+In contrast, the trunk vertebrae of Eunotosaurus are stretched and it has T-shaped ribs with double articulations.
 Not only are the centrum and arch fused, but the pubes and ischia are fused in its pelvic girdle.
 Alongside the fused bones, the dorsal blade on the ilium is expanded width-wise.
 The femur becoming fully ossified, complete formation of articular ends at the limbs, and expanding ribs occur as Milleretta become adults.
 There was a single row of teeth on the palatine.

 Classification

 First named in 1956, Millerettidae was a clade containing all reptiles closer to Milleretta rubidgei than to Macroleter poezicus.
-Millerettids were among the most basal members of the parareptile lineage.
-Milleretta is considered the leased derived member of the family, relative to Milleropsis and Millerosaurus.
-Huge gaps are at their maximum between the period of Milleretta as ghost lineages show up.
-Something attributed to this family is the creation of the lateral temporal opening, which adult Milleretta managed to close completely.
+Millerettids were once considered among the most basal members of the parareptile lineage.
+Milleretta is now considered to be a derived member of the family, relative to Milleropsis and Broomia, with much of its superficially 'primitive' antatomy (e.g., closure of lower temporal fenestra) being independently acquired rather than ancestral for the Millerettidae.
 Eunotosaurus, which was also discovered in the Balfour Formation and lived around the same time as Milleretta, has sometimes been considered the sister taxon to Millerettidae.

 The cladogram below displays the phylogenetic position of the Milleretta, from Ruta et al., 2011.